tigillo/tigilloweb/_posts/2021-10-15-how-to-hire-and-communicate-with-developers-without-going-clinically-insane.md

 A portfolio of applications they’ve developed is largely useless because

-- These apps mostly created by a team not by a single developer
+- These apps are mostly created by a team, not by a single developer
-- Developer didn't created the design or any visual part such as the user interface.
+- The developer didn’t create the design or any visual part such as the user interface.
-- Developer don't have the rights to share the previous work with you due to ownership of intellectual property.
+- Developers don’t have the rights to share the previous work with you due to ownership of intellectual property.

 Still there are options to validate a developers skills, but again if you’re a non-techie you may need to ask for help from anyone with technical skills in your team or network.
 So the options are: